kbmackenzie/kbmackenzie.xyz/static/mewlix/docs/console.md

 The console includes a settings menu located in the upper right corner.
 The settings menu has options for changing:
 - The color of the console's prompt (`>>`) string.
 - The color of the console's error messages.
-- Whether or not the input box should be highlighted when focused, for [accessibility reasons](https://stackoverflow.com/a/9274994/19764270).
-You can set this to always be on by default through the `std.console` yarn ball's `highlight` function.
+- Whether or not the input box should be highlighted when focused on, for [accessibility reasons](https://stackoverflow.com/a/9274994/19764270).
+You can set this to always be on by default through the `std.console` yarn ball's `input_focus` function.

 #### `meow`
 When using the `console` project mode, the `meow` expression has special behavior: It writes a new line to the console.
 It functions the same as `console.write`!